peterzen/kohola/README.md

 ## Kohola Decred Wallet

-<abbr title="`Kohola' means `whale' in Hawaiian">Kohola</abbr> is a multi platform Decred wallet application for power users running wallets in dedicated, secure environments.
+<abbr title="'Kohola' means 'whale' in Hawaiian">Kohola</abbr> is a multi platform Decred wallet application for power users running wallets in dedicated, secure environments.
 It connects to existing `dcrwallet` instances; it is particularly tailored to expert users that are familiar with operating advanced setups.
 For new users, [Decrediton](https://github.com/decred/decrediton) is a better choice.

+## Features

+### Coin control

+### Security and privacy

+Kohola protects connection credentials (RPC certificate) and all other connection information by storing its configuration in encrypted form (using AES).
+This is optional, but highly recommended, along with a choosing a long, strong passphrase.
+The passphrase is prompted when the application is started.

+### UTXO and transaction metadata

+Unspent transaction outputs (spendable coins) can be labelled individually in order to keep tabs on the observers associated with a transaction.

+## Implementation

+Kohola is a hybrid, cross platform application.
+Its core that interacts with `dcrwallet` via gRPC is coded in Golang, while the user interface frontend is implemented in TypeScript, using the React and Redux frameworks.
+The frontend and the backend communicate over a JSON RPC interface.

+## Installation

-## `dcrwallet` setup
+### `dcrwallet` setup

 Kohola connects to `dcrwallet` using GRPC, which can be enabled using the `grpclisten` option in `dcrwallet.conf`: